Adroiti/docs-for-code-review-tools/Detekt/ForbiddenVoid.md

 ## Description

-This rule detects usages of `Void` and reports them as forbidden.
-The Kotlin type `Unit` should be used instead.
+Kotlin type `Unit` should be used instead.
 This type corresponds to the `Void` class in Java and has only one value - the `Unit` object.

 Example of **incorrect** code: